shervinea/cheatsheet-translation/es/cheatsheet-supervised-learning.md

 **34. Exponential family ― A class of distributions is said to be in the exponential family if it can be written in terms of a natural parameter, also called the canonical parameter or link function, η, a sufficient statistic T(y) and a log-partition function a(η) as follows:**

-&#10230; Familia exponencial - Se dice que una clase de distribuciónes está en una familia exponencial si es posible escribirla en terminos de un parámetro natural, también llamado parámetro canonico o función de enlace, η, un estadístico suficiente T(y) y una función de log-partición (_log-partition function_) a(η) de la siguiente manera:
+&#10230; Familia exponencial - Se dice que una clase de distribuciones está en una familia exponencial si es posible escribirla en términos de un parámetro natural, también llamado parámetro canónico o función de enlace, η, un estadístico suficiente T(y) y una función de log-partición (_log-partition function_) a(η) de la siguiente manera:

 <br>

 **35. Remark: we will often have T(y)=y.
 Also, exp(−a(η)) can be seen as a normalization parameter that will make sure that the probabilities sum to one.**

-&#10230; Observación: comunmente se tiene T(y)=y.
+&#10230; Observación: comúnmente se tiene T(y)=y.
 Además, exp(−a(η)) puede ser visto como un parámetro de normalización que asegura que las probabilidades sumen uno.

 <br>